rac14/bedwars-pm/README.md

-# bedwars-pm
+# bedwars-PM

-A BedWars plugin for PocketMine-MP!
+# A BedWars plugin for PocketMine-MP!

-# 50 Star to start the project
+# 50 Star and i will start project

 __(Indonesia)__